AugustusTheBirb/strategic-tournament/README.md

 Where the number pairs show the payoffs for each action pair (left player, top player) - the amount of "coins" your strategy gains for that outcome.

-The games are simultaneous - both strategies make the choice between the two actions at the same time>T, with their only knowledge being their previous history with eachother.
+The games are simultaneous - both strategies make the choice between the two actions at the same time>T, with their only knowledge being their previous history with each other.

 The idea behind this game is that two animals are competing over some shared resource, and they have two options - fight or share (act like a hawk or like a dove).
 If they both chose to fight, the cost of the resulting fight is greater than the value of the resource, if one fights and one shares, the one who shares will end up getting a smaller share of the resource, a lower payoff.